Tamassos: Decline

 With the spread of Christianity throughout southern Europe, Tamasos became one of the first Greek Orthodox dioceses in Cyprus.
 The presence of its two first bishops, Saint Herakleidios and Saint Mnason, was prominent.
 The pseudepigraphical Acts of Barnabas mention Tamasus as the meeting point of Barnabas and Heraclide, made bishop by Barnabas.

-Tamassos is referred to as a city of Cyprus until the 10th century AD, but by then it was already in decline.
+Tamassos is referred to as a city of Cyprus until the 10th century AD, but by then it was in decline.
 The mines were abandoned after their exhaustion, and the economy was destroyed.
 Much later on, the city was replaced by small settlements such as Politiko and Episkopeio.
 The name "Politiko" refers to the brilliant ancient city it has replaced, whereas the name "Episkopeio" is reminiscent of Tamassos's old diocese.
-"Ergates" has been thus named because it is the area where the mine workers lived, while "Pera Orinis" is named because it is opposite Politiko ("pera" being Greek for "yonder"), and because it is located in a hilly area ("oreinis" being Greek for "of the mountains" as opposed to the village "Pera Chorio Nisou" which is in the lowlands).
-It is believed that these settlements are a continuation of ancient Tamassos and that the inhabitation of this region has thus been continuous from the ancient Prehistoric times until present times.
+"Ergates" was named as such because it is the area where the mine workers lived, while "Pera Orinis" is named because it is opposite Politiko ("pera" being Greek for "yonder"), and because it is located in a hilly area ("oreinis" being Greek for "of the mountains" as opposed to the village "Pera Chorio Nisou" which is in the lowlands).
+It is believed that these settlements are a continuation of ancient Tamassos and that the inhabitation of this region are continuous from the ancient Prehistoric times until present times.

 Archaeological site

 The centre of the town, which is believed to have been the location of various public buildings and shrines, is thought to be under the village of Politiko and the nearby Greek Orthodox monastery of "Agios Herakleidios".
 This overlap of modern inhabited sites and ancient remains also means that large-scale archaeological excavations cannot be conducted.

 Sporadic excavations between 1970 and 1990 in the outer area resulted in the discovery of many artifacts as well as parts of the original city dating from the Archaic, Classical, and Hellenistic eras.
-The visible sections of this large and important archaeological site also include the site of the temple of Aphrodite, the two majestic royal tombs, and other graves.
+The visible sections of this large and important archaeological site also include the site of the temple of Aphrodite, the two royal tombs, and other graves.

 Fortifications which surrounded the city during the Archaic period have also been unearthed, as well as, copper-processing installations, clay and stone statuettes, and various oblation vessels, censers, and oil lamps.
 A limestone altar was found nearby Aphrodite's temple as well as a temple devoted to Kiveli (the Mother of Gods).
-The latter was discovered alongside an epigraphic testimony regarding the goddess' worship.
+The latter was discovered alongside an epigraphic testimony regarding the goddess's worship.
 In addition, there are various literary references proving the worshipping of Apollo, Aesculap, and Dionysus.